What did the term "proxy wars" refer to during the Cold War?

 Study for the American History AIR Test.
 Explore questions with hints and explanations.
 Prepare to excel and ensure your success!

-The term "proxy wars" during the Cold War specifically refers to conflicts in which the two superpowers, the United States and the Soviet Union, supported opposing sides without directly engaging in battle against one another.
-Instead, both nations provided military, economic, or logistical support to various factions or governments in countries embroiled in civil wars or regional conflicts.
-These proxy wars allowed the superpowers to exert influence and test their ideologies without risking a direct military confrontation that could escalate into a more significant conflict, such as a nuclear war.
+The term "proxy wars" during the Cold War refers to conflicts in which the two superpowers, the United States and the Soviet Union, supported opposing sides rather than directly confronting each other.
+This strategy allowed both nations to exert influence and pursue their interests in various regions of the world without escalating into full-scale war.

 Subscribe